NunoRVVS/NunoRVVS/README.md

 I’m a Web Developer.
 I am quite interested in anything that revolves around technology, sports, music, art, life style.
 <br>
 Currently in a learning journey through the software development world.
 Aiming for that big dream called full stack.
-But for now, I am into Front-end development.
+But for now, I am into a mix of Front-end and Back-End development.
 <br>
  How to reach me:
  <br>